-In our empirical analysis, we examine how the consumption of cigarettes by pregnant mothers evolves throughout the process of state-level cigarette tax law changes.
-Dissuading this behavior is of particular interest because of its dramatic consequences for infant health (Evans, Ringel, and Stech 1999).
-Furthermore, in prominent papers on the response to sin taxation, this behavior has been used as a proxy for smoking more broadly (e.g., Gruber and Koszegi 2001), in part because of the unusual availability of high-frequency measurements of smoking that are comparable across states and over time.
-We use the smoking information that is reported on the U.S. Standard Certificate of Live Birth, a permanent legal record required for all live births.
-Using these data, we examine how cigarette consumption evolves in the time period surrounding 150 state-level tax law changes occurring between 1989 and 2009.
+In our empirical analysis, we examine how the consumption of cigarettes by pregnant women evolves throughout the process of state-level cigarette tax law changes.
+Dissuading smoking by pregnant women is of particular interest because of its dramatic consequences for infant health (Evans, Ringel, and Stech 1999).
+Furthermore, in prominent papers on the response to sin taxation, this behavior has been used as a proxy for smoking more broadly (e.g., Gruber and Köszegi 2001), in part because of the unusual availability of high-frequency measurements of smoking that are comparable across states and over time.
+We use the smoking information that is reported on the U.S. Standard Certificate of Live Birth,6 a permanent legal record required for all live births.7 Using these data, we examine how cigarette consumption evolves in the time period surrounding 150 state-level tax law changes occurring between 1989 and 2009.